geilian/Dungeon-and-Bride-Map-Mod/README.md

 4. Modified very few files, almost compatible with any version.
 5. No cheating content.

-Currently known bugs:
-1. The map icon should not appear in the upper right corner of the dungeon map when in town.
-2. Bug of no animation for character icon when opening a large map in the wilderness (fixed)
-3. At present, the dungeons will be displayed according to the exploration progress, but the towns can only be displayed in advance for the time being.(fixed)

-Update plan:
-1. Quest guidance.
-2. Optimize map and icon details.

 ver1.001
 - Now you can view dungen map outside towns.
 - To avoid covering up the text, a new map icon pic has been replaced.